wdangds/blog/content/index.md

 # 👋 Hello, I’m Wan Dang

-I’m a senior in the Computational & Data Science (CDS) program at George Mason University, and have recently been accepted into the BAM (Bachelor’s to Accelerated Master’s) pathway.
+I’m a senior in the Computational & Data Science (CDS) program at George Mason University.
 Driven by curiosity and a love of problem‐solving, I build data‐driven insights and machine learning prototypes that address real-world challenges.

 ---